copernicus-mogley/zkav.club/README.md

 Some moments are quiet.
 Then the wave hits — and the work begins.

-ZK AV Club runs on small networks of people who help recordings survive past the event: archivists, storytellers, scribes, editors, workshop hosts, and more.
+Zk Av Club runs on small networks of people who help recordings survive past the event: archivists, storytellers, scribes, editors, workshop hosts, and more.
 We also keep skill networks for workshops, transcription, and media production.

 → [Explore all opportunities](/opportunities/)